electric-cloud/DSL-Samples/Release Model/README.md

 ectool evalDsl --dslFile "assemble.groovy" ectool runProcedure "On line bank Release" --procedureName "Assemble"
 ```

-<li>Navigate to Releases in ElectricFlow.
-You should see the new Release "Quarterly Online Banking Release"
+<li>Once this procedure has finished executing, you should see the new Release "Quarterly Online Banking Release"
 <ul>